The doctoral degree includes the following specific requirements:

 The student’s performance on the qualifying examination determines the future course of study.
 Students who pass continue the program of study.
 Those who pass conditionally are subject to additional course work and/or re-examination.
 Only one re-examination is permitted.
 Students who fail twice are dismissed from the doctoral program.
 The qualifying examination is administered by the Graduate Committee of the student’s respective department.
 The minimum College standards require the examination to be written, with a minimum of three topics, with minimum of two hours per topic.
 The subjects and examiners must be approved by the department faculty.
 Students should determine from their department office the exact nature of their examination and the dates on which it is offered.
 All students intending to take the examination are required to notify their respective department office at least four weeks before the scheduled examination date.

-Candidacy Exam: The purpose of the doctoral candidacy examination is to assess a doctoral student's maturity and preparation to continue independent research in a specific research topic.
+Candidacy Exam: The purpose of the doctoral candidacy examination is to assess a doctoral student’s maturity and preparation to continue independent research in a specific research topic.
 The examination should be taken before completing 15 credit hours of doctoral research (xxx895).
 Students are not permitted to register for dissertation credits (xxx899) before successful completion of the Candidacy Exam.
 For the candidacy examination, the student must prepare a written dissertation proposal based on a scholarly review of literature in the dissertation area.
-Prior GAC approval of the student's dissertation committee (on the Dissertation Proposal Approval Form) and study plan is necessary to conduct the candidacy exam.
+Prior GAC approval of the student’s dissertation committee (on the Dissertation Proposal Approval Form) and study plan is necessary to conduct the candidacy exam.
 The dissertation committee administers the doctoral candidacy examination.
 The exam must involve a public seminar followed by oral examination by the dissertation committee which is closed to the public.
-Based on the examination results, the student either passes and has the proposal accepted with a general understanding that the successful completion of the work presented results in the award of the Doctor of Engineering degree, or fails and has the proposal rejected.
+Based on the examination results, the student either passes and has the proposal accepted with a general understanding that the successful completion of the work presented results in the award of the Doctor of Philosophy in Engineering degree, or fails and has the proposal rejected.
 The candidacy exam may be taken a maximum of two times, with the second attempt within six months of the first attempt.

 The dissertation, a concentrated, in-depth, independent study of an appropriate engineering problem, is the most distinguishing feature of doctoral study.
 At least thirty credits of dissertation work are required, which correspond to at least one year of full-time study.
 Students cannot take Dissertation (xxx899) credits before successful completion of the Candidacy Exam.
 The dissertation advisor and advisory committee, after approving a dissertation topic, monitor the student’s progress and approve the final written dissertation after a successful oral defense.